samuelfooks/DTO-Bioflow-M13-technical-workshop/README.md

 - **Presentations**: Materials to help you understand and present the platform.
 - **Demos**: Demonstrations showcasing the platform's features and usage.
-- **Basic R Scripts**: Example R scripts to get you started with data analysis and integration.
+- **Basic R Scripts**: Example scripts used to create tutorials and/or services to contribute to the EDITO platform.

 ## Repository Structure

-- `contributing-edito.md`: Detailed guidelines for contributors.
-- `demo_stac_query.Rmd`: An R Markdown file demonstrating STAC queries.
+- `add-tutorial/`: Resources and guides on how to add tutorials to the EDITO platform.
-- `docker`: Demos for containerizing applications and adding them to EDITO
+- `add-service/`: Resources and guides on how to add services to the EDITO platform.
-- `output/`: Directory containing generated outputs.
-- `screenshots/`: Visual assets for presentations and documentation.
+- `images/`: Media assets such as images used in tutorials and presentations.
-- `themes/`: Custom themes for presentations.
-- `videos/`: Video tutorials and demonstrations.
+- `videos/`: Video tutorials and demonstrations used in presentations.

 ## Getting Started